Venexs/The-System/README.md

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install these modules.
+Usually PIP is insatlled with Python

 Tkinter